Understanding California's Dog Bite Laws 2024

 The pain, scarring, and potential for infection can be significant, and the emotional toll can include fear, anxiety, and even post-traumatic stress disorder (PTSD).

 If you’ve been bitten by a dog in California, you don’t have to face the aftermath alone.
-Kuzyk Law is here to help.
+Kuzyk Personal Injury & Car Accidents Lawyers is here to help.

 Experience You Can Trust: